Undergraduate Language Placement and Retroactive Credits

 Students who earned retroactive credits at another institution under the same guidelines listed above may transfer those retroactive credits to UW-Madison with the rest of their transfer credits.

-Retroactive credits do not count toward the Spanish major.
+Retroactive credits do not count toward the Spanish major or the Certificate in Business Spanish.

 Retroactive credits cannot be earned for the same course for which AP credits were earned.